osate/osate2/analyses/org.osate.analysis.flows/help/markdown/latency.md

 ![Configuration Dialog](images/FlowLatencyDialog.png "Flow Latency Configuration Dialog")

-The body of the dialog contains four sets of radio buttons that are described below.
+The body of the dialog contains five sets of radio buttons that are described below.
 Clicking on **OK** executes the analysis with the chosen settings.
 The settings are remembered the next time the analysis is run.
 Clicking on **Cancel** discards the settings and does not run the analysis.
 If **Don't show this dialog again** is selected when **OK** is pressed, the dialog will not be shown